pyta-uoft/pyta/docs/debug/index.md

 5. All tracked loop variables other than the for loop target must be initialized before the loop, even when the variables are guaranteed to be initialized before use inside the loop body.

-6. The `AccumulatorTable` context manager can only log the execution of one for loop.
+6. The `AccumulationTable` context manager can only log the execution of one for loop.
-   To log the state of multiple for loops, each must be wrapped in a separate `with` statement and fresh `AccumulatorTable` instance.
+   To log the state of multiple for loops, each must be wrapped in a separate `with` statement and fresh `AccumulationTable` instance.

 [tabulate]: https://github.com/astanin/python-tabulate
 [`sys.settrace`]: https://docs.python.org/3/library/sys.html#sys.settrace